-- 1. Achieve an undergraduate grade point average of 3.0 or higher. - 2.
-The MTS Thesis student will be assigned an advisor who will determine their academic ability for this master's, coordinate the student's course structure, and monitor their progress in the thesis program. - 3.
-Complete all admission requirements by July 1 (for fall admission) or Dec.
-17 (for spring admission).
+- Achieve an undergraduate grade point average of 3.0 or higher. - The MTS Thesis student will be assigned an advisor who will determine their academic ability for this master's, coordinate the student's course structure, and monitor their progress in the thesis program.

-DEGREE REQUIREMENTS FOR THE THESIS TRACK
+DEGREE REQUIREMENTS FOR THESIS TRACK

-- Remove, within the first 12 hours of graduate work, any undergraduate academic deficiencies identified at the time of admission to the seminary. - Complete the orientation and testing program. - Complete the minimum number of semester hours for the tracks listed below. - Achieve a grade of B or higher in all course work for graduation. - Maintain a minimum cumulative GPA of 3.0.
+- Remove, within the first 12 hours of graduate work, any undergraduate academic deficiencies identified at the time of admission to the seminary. - Complete a minimum of 45 graduate-level semester hours as listed below. - Achieve a grade of B or higher in all course work for graduation. - Maintain a minimum cumulative GPA of 3.0. - Students with another theological master's degree may be able to count up to 18 hours of the previous degree toward the Master of Theological Studies degree at Anderson University based on a transcript review by the dean.

-THESIS TRACK (45 semester hours)
+THESIS TRACK (45 SEMESTER HOURS)

-18-HOUR PLATFORM FOR THE MASTERS OF THEOLOGICAL STUDIES (THESIS):
+18-HOUR CORE COURSES FOR MASTER OF THEOLOGICAL STUDIES (THESIS):